TomBlanks/TomBlanks/README.md

 💼 **Aspiring Software Engineer** with a passion for quality-driven development and user-centric design

 **Current Focus:**
-- Exploring AI and machine learning applications
+- Exploring AI and machine learning
-- Front-end development with test-driven practices
-- UI/UX design and prototyping with Figma

-## 🛠️ Technical Stack

-**Languages:** Python • Java • C • JavaScript • HTML/CSS • Haskell • SQL
-**Tools & Frameworks:** Git • Figma • Playwright • Supabase • Unity • Blender • Jira

 ## 📫 Let's Connect